jmathai/jmathai.github.com/_posts/2026-09-10-the-sojourn-ios-app-was-45-one-shot-prompts.md

 	<figcaption>The home screen widget - one issue, one prompt, one PR.</figcaption>
 </figure>

 Another feature I’m testing out is *emailing yourself a conversation*.
-It was 2,412 lines of code across 21 files, and it spans the client, the backend, and a delivery provider.
+It was 2,412 lines of code across 21 files, and it spans the client, the backend, and an email delivery provider.
 Also one issue.

 <figure>
 	<img src="/images/photos/2026-09-10-sojourn-email-conversation.png" alt="The bottom of a Sojourn conversation showing an Email this to me action above the message input">